System Options to Match YOUR Needs

 Off-Grid Home or Structure

 In an off-grid system, your energy production and consumption is handled independent of the grid.
 No connection exists between your renewable energy system and the utility company’s equipment.
-Your renewable energy system charges a bank of batteries for storage until the energy is needed.
-When the source of renewable energy – sun, wind, or water – is not available to keep your batteries charged, an optional back-up generator kicks in to maintain the charge state of the batteries and to power the loads.
-Sundance will help you determine the size of the charging source – PV array, wind turbine, or microhydro turbine – and battery bank needed during the Load Analysis phase of our design process.
+Your solar energy system charges a bank of batteries for storage until the energy is needed.
+When the sun is not fully available to keep your batteries charged, an optional back-up generator kicks in to maintain the charge state of the batteries and to power the loads.
+Sundance will help you determine the size of your solar system and battery bank needed during the Load Analysis phase of our design process.